vbfox/blog/_posts/2014-11-02-Change-to-jekyll.markdown

 tags: blog ruby
 ---

-This weekend I wanted to blog about [libgit2sharp][1] but I realised that my setup for blogging wasn't really practical.
+This weekend I wanted to blog about [libgit2sharp][1] but I realized that my setup for blogging wasn't really practical.
 I used [dotclear][2] but by insisting on markdown and refusing the graphical editor it was only an hindrance for me.

-In response I investigated the domain of the simple blogging plaforms running only locally and generating html files.
+In response I investigated the domain of the simple blogging platforms running only locally and generating html files.
 The one I ended up using is a ruby tool named [Jekyll][3]; the one that is used by GitHub for their GitHub pages.